Performance Data

 • 3 enrolled in ECC MRI program

-• 3 secured jobs within 8 months post-graduation
+• 3 secured jobs in field within 8-months post-graduation

 • 1 not actively seeking employment (change of profession/career)